 The diagnosis report breaks down on-page SEO elements on any given page.

-Extension #11: Ninja Outreach
+SEO Extension #11: Ninja Outreach (Lite)

-I know you hate this part of SEO, but manual outreach is one of the best ways to build links even though it is tedious.
+I know you hate this part of SEO, but manual outreach is one of the best ways to build links, even though it is tedious.